mcrawfo2/go-msx/resource/README.md

 - **staging** - rooted at `dist/root/var/lib/${app.name}` underneath the **source** root
 - **source** - rooted at the folder containing the repository's `go.mod`

-The `fs` module will attempt to locate each of these folders and if found, will search it for your resource references.
+The resource filesystem will attempt to locate each of these folders and if found, will search it for your resource references.

 ## Resource References

-The primary data type of MSX resource is the resource reference.
+The primary data type of the MSX resource module is the resource reference.
 It represents the resource file subpath.
 All resource paths use the forward-slash (`/`) as the path component separator.

 Two types of paths can be used:

-- **relative** - No leading forward-slash (`data/my-resource.json`): File path is relative to the current code file
+- **relative** - No leading forward-slash (`data/my-resource.json`): File path is relative to the code file consuming the reference.
-- **absolute** - Leading forward-slash (`/internal/migrate/resource.json`): File path is relative to the source/staging/container resource root.
+- **absolute** - Leading forward-slash (`/internal/migrate/resource.json`): File path is relative to the resource filesystem root.

 ### Obtaining a Single Resource Reference

 To work with a resource you must first create a reference to it using the `resource.Reference` function:

 ```go
 func processMyResource(ctx context.Context) error {